17 August - 13 September 2022

 You may only submit one application for this grant under this call.
 You cannot simultaneously apply for an international postdoc grant in natural and engineering sciences, humanities and social sciences, or artistic research.
-You may apply for this grant if you have already applied for an international postdoc grant within development research, but if both applications are approved you will need to choose one of the grants.
-Other restrictions on the grants you may apply for during the same year are shown in on the page "Several grants simultaneously Opens in new window.".
+On the other hand, you may apply for an international postdoc grant in development research, but if both applications are approved you will need to choose one of the grants.
+Further information about the grants you may apply for during the same year are shown in on the page "Several grants simultaneously Opens in new window.".

 What requirements apply if I already have a grant from the Swedish Research Council?

 There are certain restrictions if you are the project leader of an ongoing grant, that is to say where the grant period (payment period from the Swedish Research Council) overlaps the grant period of the grant the application relates to.
 Please note that the availability period, that is to say the time during which you have the right to use your grant, is normally longer than the grant period.
 You can find information about the requirements for your ongoing grant in the “Approval of terms and conditions” you received from the Swedish Research Council.